2017 Spotlight Sponsor - Alvord's Yard and Garden Equipment

-Thank you Jeff & Tom Heinen and the entire staff at Heinen’s for your support and service to the Geauga County Maple Festival.
+Thank you Bill and Dawn and the staff at Alvord’s Yard & Garden Equipment, LLC for your support and service to the Geauga County Maple Festival.
 Your commitment throughout the years to our community is greatly appreciated!

 Historic Maple Festival Videos

 Recently some rare videos have been unearthed and we are very excited to share them with you!

 The Moving Image Research Collections at the University of South Carolina contacted the Chardon Library about a collection of videos donated to them by Elmer Richards, a vocational instructor from Chardon, Ohio who taught at Spring Valley High School in Columbia SC.
 The videos include rare footage of the 1st Maple Festival and other classic footage.

 There was also another video found in the collection of former Chardon Mayor and Maple Festival President, Robert Eldridge.

 This video is a 1950's era advertisement and shows classic footage of the early Maple Festivals.

 Be sure to check out the History page for more!